im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 }
 ```

-After defining the properties, we have to [provide the data](https://documentation.flowable.com/dev-guide/3.2.0/825-work-indexing.html#providing-data-for-mapping-extensions) by implementing the **PlatformIndexedDataEnhancer** interface or extending the **IndexedDataEnhancerAdapter**.
+After defining the properties, we have to [provide the data](https://documentation.flowable.com/dev-guide/3.2.0/825-work-indexing.html#providing-data-for-mapping-extensions) by implementing the `PlatformIndexedDataEnhancer` interface or extending the `IndexedDataEnhancerAdapter`.

-For our example we could do something like this:
+For our example we are going to extend the `IndexedDataEnhancerAdapter`.

 ```java
 @Component